ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/docs/index.md

 ### Create an app

-In order to host an app that we just built click the Create button on the Custom app card.
+In order to host an app that we just built click the Create button on the Shiny app card.
 Then enter the following information in the form:

 * **Name:** Name of the app that will be displayed on the Public apps page.
-* **Description:** Provide a brief description of the app, will also be displayed on the Public apps page.
+* **Description:** Provide a description of the app, will also be displayed on the Public apps page.
+This functions as an abstract describing your application.
-* **Subdomain:** This is the subdomain that the deployed app will be available at (e.g., a subdomain of r46b61563 would mean that the app would be available at r46b61563.serve.scilifelab.se).
+* **Subdomain:** This is the subdomain that the deployed app will be available at (e.g., a subdomain of 'my-cool-app' would mean that the app will be available at my-cool-app.serve.scilifelab.se).
 If no subdomain name is entered, a random name will be generated by default.
-By clicking on New you can specify the custom subdomain name of your choice (provided that it is not already taken).
-This subdomain will then appear in the Subdomain options and the subdomain will appear in the format 'name-you-chose.serve.scilifelab.se'.
+By typing in the input box you can specify the custom subdomain name of your choice.
-* **Permissions:** The permissions for the app.
-There are 3 levels of permissions you can choose from:
+* **Permissions:** The permissions for the project.
+There are four levels of permissions for an app:
     - **Private:** The app can only be accessed by the user that created the app (sign in required).
 Please note that we only allow the permissions to be set to Private temporarily, while you are developing the app.
 Eventually each app should be published publicly.
     - **Project:** All members of the project where the app is located will be able to access the app (sign in required).
 Please note that we only allow the permissions to be set to Project temporarily, while you are developing the app.
 Eventually each app should be published publicly.
+    - **Link:** Anyone with the URL can access the app but this URL will not be publicly listed anywhere by us (this option is best in case you want to share the app with certain people but not with everyone yet).
     - **Public:** Anyone with the URL can access the app and the app will be displayed under Public apps page.
+* **Hardware:** Amount of CPU and RAM dedicated to your app.
+By default there is only one option that is sufficient for most users; get in touch with us if your app needs more hardware resources.
-* **App Port:** The port that the your app runs on (in case of our template it will be `7860`).
+* **Port:** The port that the Shiny server runs on (usually 3838).
+Note that we only allow ports in the range 3000-9999.
-* **DockerHub Image:** Name of the image on DockerHub or full URL to the image on a different repository.
+* **Image:** Your username, image name and tag on DockerHub (your-dockerhub-username/your-image-name:your-image-tag) or full url to the image on a different repository.
+Note that each version of your app should have a unique tag.
+Once an image with a certain tag has been deployed once it will no longer be possible to change this version without a new tag.

 You can leave the other fields as default.